 In this book, Julie Bogart distills decades of experience–homeschooling her five now grown children, developing curricula, and training homeschooling families around the world–to show parents how to make education an exciting, even enchanting, experience for their kids, whether they’re in elementary or high school.

 This new, revised, and first print edition of Sarah Mackenzie’s best-selling eBook version contains 35% new content!
 Those who have made the decision to homeschool their children have done so out of great love for their children and a desire to provide them an excellent education in the context of a warm, enriching home.
 Yet so many parents (mainly mothers) who have taken up this challenge find the enterprise often full of stress, worry, and anxiety.
 In this practical, faith-based, and inspirational book, Sarah Mackenzie addresses these questions directly, appealing to her own study of restful learning (scholé) and her struggle to bring restful learning to her (six) children.

-This is the first book written to and for students who have been living outside their “passport” countries but are either returning “home” or transitioning on to another host country for college/university.
+This is the updated second edition of Tina Quick’s book written to and for students who have been living outside their “passport” countries but are either returning “home” or transitioning on to another host country for college/university.
 It addresses the common issues students face when they are making the double transition of not only adjusting to a new life stage but to a cultural change as well.
 Parents will appreciate the chapter dedicated to how they can come alongside their students, prepare them for the journey and support them throughout this major transition.